ATI-Wuhan/WhatieSDK_iOS/README.md

 In order to find the problem and improve SDK,monitoring MQTT message of smartConfig is necessary.
 Please refer to 5.1 and Note.

-2.Some of APIs for timer and Countdown have been changed,including adding a timer,updating a timer and adding a timing countdown.Please refer to 7.1 and 7.2 and 8.1.
+2.Some of APIs for timer and Countdown have been changed,including adding a timer and adding a timing countdown.Please refer to 7.1 and 8.1.

 3.APIs for RGB light and monochrome light bulbs have been published.
 Please refer to 6 and 7 and 9.2.